Slavery in ancient Egypt: Great Pyramids not built by slaves

 There is a consensus among Egyptologists that the Great Pyramids were not built by slaves.
 According to noted archeologists Mark Lehner and Zahi Hawass, the pyramids were not built by slaves; Hawass's archeological discoveries in the 1990s in Cairo show the workers were paid laborers rather than slaves.
 Rather it was farmers who built the pyramids during flooding, when they could not work their lands.

+The construction of the pyramids does not appear in the biblical story..
 The allegation that Israelite slaves built the pyramids was first made by Jewish historian Josephus in Antiquities of the Jews during the first century CE, an account that was subsequently popularized during the Renaissance period.
 Whilst the idea that the Israelites served as slaves in Egypt features in the Bible, scholars generally agree that the story constitutes an origin myth rather than a historical reality.
 But the fact that the Bible's depiction of Israelite servitude accords with what it is known about slavery in ancient Egypt has convinced some scholars that the story probably has some historical basis.
 On the other hand, scholars have noticed that several biblical traditions recall Israel's time in Egypt without reference to slavery and oppression: Ezekiel 20, for example, presents Egypt as the place where God revealed himself to Israel without mentioning slavery, Deuteronomy 23:8 recalls the Egyptians as hosts rather than oppressors, and laws such as Deuteronomy 10:19 and Leviticus 19:34 speak to Israel as sojourners in Egypt, using this memory as the basis for the commandment to love the foreigners residing among them.
 Other texts even depict Egypt nostalgically, with the people recalling its abundant food (Exod.
 16:3; Num.
 11:4–5) or describing it as "a land flowing with milk and honey" (Num.
 16:13).
 According to Gili Kugler, such passages preserve alternative traditions in which slavery was absent, suggesting that the motif was introduced gradually into the exodus story as it developed within Israel's cultural memory.

-In any case, the construction of the pyramids does not appear in the biblical story.
-Modern archaeologists consider that the Israelites were indigenous to Canaan and never resided in ancient Egypt in significant numbers.
+Finkelstein and Asher argue that the Israelites were indigenous to Canaan and never resided in ancient Egypt in significant numbers.